walkerjameschris/walkerjameschris.github.io/_posts/2026-07-05-mcp-server.md

 ---
-title: "Building an MCP Server with `fastmcp` + Open WebUI"
+title: "Building an MCP Server with `fastmcp` and Open WebUI"
 date: 2026-07-05
 mermaid: true
 ---